• Play the sound file

 The LRA is at war with the Ugandan Army, but it's war Central-Africa style.
 We're not talking Gettysburg or Verdun here.
 The idea isn't to have big battles but to sneak up on an enemy village and kill all the civilians, take their livestock and steal their stuff.

-End quote.
-The main component of the LRA forces seems to be teenage boys, aged 13 to 16 mostly, leading one commentator to quip that, quote, "It takes a child to raze a village."
+The main component of the LRA forces seems to be teenage boys, aged 13 to 16 mostly, leading one commentator to quip that, quote, "It takes a child to raze (R-A-Z-E) a village."

 Nasty stuff, to be sure.
 It's none of our business, though, unless you think that every bad thing happening in the world is our business, which I don't.
 I suppose a case could be made for the U.N. doing something or other, though if I were running the show I would't touch that with a ten-foot machete either.